-We use these tools to show that EPSW moves the wage gap in favor of the majority group of workers.
-Specifically, there exists a continuum of equilibria under EPSW: in one equilibrium, the wage gap is equal to that in the ``Bertrand'' outcome without EPSW, but in all other equilibria, the wage gap is strictly larger (i.e. more in favor of the majority group).
-This result follows from the equal profit condition between firms that must be satisfied in equilibrium.
+We then show that EPSW moves the wage gap in favor of the majority group of workers.
+This result follows from an equal profit condition between firms that must be satisfied in equilibrium.
 More specifically, if there are more $A-$group workers than $B-$group workers, the firm that hires these workers must receive smaller average profit from each worker than the other firm receives from the average $B-$group worker, so $A-$group workers' average wage is relatively higher.
-Notably, the wage gap widens under EPSW simply because the majority group has a larger population and, in particular, this conclusion holds regardless of the distributions of productivities of the two groups.
+Notably, the directional effect of EPSW on the wage gap follows simply because the majority group has a larger population and, in particular, this conclusion holds regardless of the distributions of productivities of the two groups.
 Moreover, we also show that firm profit and the magnitude of increase in the wage gap co-move, implying that firms would benefit from selecting equilibria with larger wage gaps.

 One might claim that our model stacks the deck against EPSW because the outcome without EPSW is already ``fair'' in the sense that workers from both groups are paid their productivity.
 We disagree.
 Recall that our model does not make strong assumptions on discriminatory factors, so ``productivity'' could incorporate firms' bias.
 Given this observation, our model does \emph{not} take a stance on whether or not the outcome without EPSW is fair.
 What we do show, by contrast, is that EPSW is relatively more advantageous to the majority group.
 And this conclusion is robust in that it does not depend on whether the outcome without EPSW is fair or not.
-Of course, if the majority group is favored without EPSW for discriminatory reasons, then our result implies that EPSW makes the labor market even less fair.
+Of course, if the labor market is not fair in that the majority group is favored without EPSW for discriminatory reasons, then our result implies that EPSW makes the labor market even less fair.